web-work-tools/indieweb/content/posts/indigo-indieweb-features.md

   #Microsub = ""
 ```

-For the authorization endpoin, that's simple enough.
+For the authorization endpoint, that's simple enough.
 If you've set up your h-card paramaters in the config file, and deployed the site, it should walk you right through, and even guide you if anything is missing.

 ### h-entry